PKua007/rampack/doc/shapes.md

 ## Shape traits

 This section and the following subsections gather general information regarding all shapes.
-It introduces notions, such as [shape axes](#shape-axes) and [named points](#named-points), which are used in other parts of the documentation.
+It introduces notions such as [shape axes](#shape-axes) and [named points](#named-points), which are used in other parts of the documentation.